History

 5 children, Farmer

-PHILIPPE KIENY – born in 1786
+PHILIPPE KIENY – born 1786

 10 children, Farmer

-MARC KIENY – born in 1825
+MARC KIENY – born 1825

 3 children, Cafetier

-JOSEPH KIENY – born in 1871
+JOSEPH KIENY – born 1871

-MARCEL KIENY – born in 1899
+MARCEL KIENY – born 1899

 2 children, Cook

-With the efficient support of his wife Alice (née Mendele, who died in 1944), he turned the restaurant into a renowned table.
+With the efficient support of his wife Alice (née Mendele, died 1944), he turned the restaurant into a renowned establishment.
 He had received excellent culinary training in renowned restaurants.
 He himself became a remarkable apprenticeship master, President of the Jury of the CAP Cuisiniers and advisor of the technological education.
 His daughter, Marie-Louise, affectionately known as Marlyse, worked behind the counter with great care until her death.
 André, his son, took over the business in 1954.

-2 children, Master-Quideman
+2 children, Maître-Queux

-– Member of Prosper Montagné
+– Membre du Prosper Montagné

 – Chevalier des Palmes Académiques

-JEAN-MARC KIENY – born in 1962
+JEAN-MARC KIENY – born 1962

-LAURENT KIENY – born in 1966
+LAURENT KIENY – born 1966

 2 children, Master pastry chef-chocolatier-glacier

-Twice finalist in the Best Worker of France competition.
+Twice finalist in the Meilleur Ouvrier de France competition.
 He is married to Martine Bader.
-He has built a solid reputation as a Master Pastry Chef, Chocolate and Ice Cream maker, his establishment is located next to the restaurant.
+He has forged a solid reputation as a Maître Pâtissier chocolatier glacier, and his establishment is located next to the restaurant.

-1st MICHELIN STAR – in 1990
+1ère ÉTOILE MICHELIN – in 1990

 The values of Maison Kieny